Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 Example:
 * A"0:-180.0:180.0:0.0" means the axis 1 can rotate between -180 and +180 degrees and when while homing the endstop is triggered, the motor position is set to 0.0 degrees (or mm, if it's a prismatic axis)
-* A"5:cont:0" means the axis is continuous.
+* A"5:cont:0" means the axis is continuous and the homing angle is 0 degrees or 0 mm.
 In most cases, this is only possible if no electronics or filament is attached to the rotating element.
 The C rotary axis of CNC 5 axis could be cont e.g.

-> tbd open how to configure a continuous axis {.is-info}

 # M669 D parameter: Denavit-Hartenberg
 Dn define DH parameters and are numbered from 0 to maximum 9.